Anti-Saloon League: Post-1928

 Unable to cope with the failures of prohibition after 1928, especially bootlegging and organized crime as well as reduced government revenue, the League failed to counter the repeal forces.
-Also their failure to disassociate from the Ku Klux Klan brought on negative connotations with the League.
 Led by prominent Democrats, Franklin D. Roosevelt handily won the U.S. presidency election in 1932 on a wet platform.
-A new Constitutional amendment passed easily in 1933 to repeal the 18th Amendment, and the League lost its power.
+A new Constitutional amendment passed in 1933 to repeal the 18th Amendment, and the League lost much of its former influence afterwards.

 As of 2016, the organization is now known as the American Council on Addiction and Alcohol Problems and remains active in lobbying to restrict alcohol advertising and promoting temperance.
+It additionally aims to reduce alcohol consumption by Americans.
 Member organizations of the American Council on Addiction and Alcohol Problems include "state temperance organizations, national Christian denominations and other fraternal organizations that support ACAAP's philosophy of abstinence".